ChickenDroid/gongcha_Health/README.md

 ## 📃 Libraries used
 *   [AndroidX](https://developer.android.com/jetpack/androidx/) - Previously known as 'Android support Library'
 *   [CircleIndicator](https://github.com/ongakuer/CircleIndicator) - use it because it is more beautiful than making it myself.
+*   [RecyclerView](https://developer.android.com/reference/androidx/recyclerview/widget/RecyclerView) - A flexible view for providing a limited window into a large data set.